bdobyns/silver-funicular/rescue-mission/ke-docker/How-To-Krugle-Enterprise-2.4.3.1.md

 RUN ln /usr/sbin/httpd /usr/sbin/httpd.org
 ```

 Now it turns out that we have a bunch of perl modules that are not present, but necessary.
-Back in the day, we would have installed them with `pear`, but that's no longer possible with a perl this ancient.
+Back in the day, we would have installed them with `cpan`, but that's no longer possible with a perl this ancient.
 Poot.

 LWP::UserAgent  XML::LibXML XML::LibXSLT HTTP::BrowserDetect HTTP::Status HTML::StripScripts::Regex  ModPerl::Registry